The purpose of a business is to create and keep a customer

 Meaning

-At its core, this means that profit isn’t the primary goal; it’s the result.
+This means that profit isn’t the primary goal, it’s the result.
 The real, fundamental job of any business is to do two things: attract a customer, and then do whatever it takes to make them stay.

 Explanation